Ahme10D6/Frontend-Task-Integration/README.md

 **Your task:** Integrate the static UI with the provided mock API to make the form fully functional.

+**Solutions:** I have updated the Required Tasks to contain the sol for each task.

 ## Tech Stack

 - **Next.js 16** (App Router)